 A two-time All-America and Academic All-America candidate at Messenger College, Wright led the Eagles to back-to-back NBCAA Division II national championship appearances in 1998 and ’99.
 He was a starter for four seasons and was a finalist for the Terry Trophy with Messenger College in 1999.
 Wright, a two-time captain, finished his collegiate playing career with 1,136 points and 303 three-pointers.

 Wright received his bachelor’s degree in education from Messenger College and earned his master’s degree in systematic theology from the Midwest College of Theology.
+In 2013, Wright earned his doctoral degree in soteriology from Midwest Theological University.
 A graduate of Reeds Spring High School, Wright was inducted into the Reeds Spring High School Sports Hall of Fame in 2009.

 Wright and his wife, Ginger, have three children, Parker (16), Macy (13) and Ethan (9).